Crucifixion

 2018 - 2021

-"The scale of the challenge resides in both the weight of religious art and the great paintings by Velasquez, Titian, and Rembrandt offering a response to a supreme challenge of form and content allied to a carefully considered response to the physical structure and nature of space."
-Gino feels this to be an important reason to make this painting.
+"The scale of the challenge resides in both the weight of religious art and the great paintings of Velasquez, Titian, and Rembrandt.
+Prompting a response and challenge to a their supreme form and content allied to a carefully considered response to both the physical structure and nature of space and the human condition."

 Drawing the Crucifixion 2018

-This allowed Gino to consider many factors of the space, architecture, light, ambience, sound and the perspective challenges for a painting hung above eye level.
-Similar to Da Vinci in his Last Supper Gino used string attached to the wall to plan a perspective which sitied the viewing point between the eyes on the top of the nasal bone.
-This would be jwhere the main viewing points from below would merge.
-This was to enable him in the final painting to create a feeling that Jesus was looking at all those points simultaneously instilling a sense of close eye contact with the viewer no matter there position in the Chancel.
-This entailed much visual maths and understanding relating it to the foreshortening Gino would have to use in the painting.
+Similar to Da Vinci's Last Supper Gino used string attached to the wall to plan one point perspective.
+Where all viewing angles in the Chancel converge on one point.
+Which would be a point between the eyes ,on the top of the nasal bone of the figure of Jesus.
+This would be where the main viewing points from below would converge.
+The intention to create a feeling that Jesus was making direct eye contact with the viewer no matter their position in the Chancel.
+This entailed much science and maths and correlated directly to the basic need in humans' for human contact and recognition.

 Art Installation, Artsday and

-Stations of The Cross
+Stations of The Cross in Three Acts

 Stations of the Cross is a three act concert including music, conversation, performance, live drawing, sound and light.
 Act 1 and Act 3 premieres the depiction of the Stations of the Cross in a collaboration between Gino and New York pianist Maria Donahue (Sappho).
 Act 2 takes the form of a conversation where Gino and Professor Robert Cumming discuss Mathias Grunewald and Diego Velazquez Crucifixions and there meaning to a modern audience.
-Asked by a member of the audience, "What relevance does the Crucifixion have today?"
-Gino related Grunewald's plague depicted Jesus and the potential for a widespread virus to occur at any time in the future, irrevocably changing the world.
-A few months later the world was in the middle of a Covid pandemic where fearful and frightened societies across the world began shutting down.

 Download Brochure